-Today’s featured guest post was provided by Joe.
+Today’s post was provided by Joe.
 It’s a fascinating insight into Penang’s capital city of Georgetown in Malaysia and the colonial influences that made the city as it can be found today.
 It is definitely a place that is on my to-do list.
 Enjoy the read!

 The city of Georgetown, with its blend of beautiful old colonial manor houses and soaring modern skyscrapers, is Penang’s capital and one of the Malaysian island’s biggest draws.
 It’s also easy to get to, with many flights to Malaysia available.

 Founded in 1786 by British trader Francis Light, it is a city with bags of personality, made up of distinctive areas such as dusty Little India and lively Chinatown – as well as thriving modern business districts.
 It’s a great place to hang out for a few days, or to use as a base for exploring the rest of the island.

 As you approach Georgetown from the water, you will notice it’s the shimmering modern skyscrapers that dominate the skyline – but on closer inspection the city has an historical area that is full of character and has a much slower pace of life than the modern city.